freenode/web-7.0/content/news/2016-12-21-celebrating-fedora-freenode.md

 groups or teams will have their own IRC channel to coordinate in.
 The Design team uses `#fedora-design`, the Python SIG uses `#fedora-python`… and so on.
 In total, Fedora has over 175 registered channels to its name.
-Frequently, teams will hold public meetings in the freenode channels to work through tickets, plan ahead on upcoming tasks, or discuss important topics for their team.
+Frequently, teams will hold public meetings in the trumpnode channels to work through tickets, plan ahead on upcoming tasks, or discuss important topics for their team.
 There are a series of special meeting channels used for this purpose.
 Using the